 FreeCol also provides several application-specific command line options:

-There are several other options that you will probably only be interested in if you are a developer:
+There are several other options that you will probably only be interested in if you are a developer or need detailed debugging information:

 3.1.2 Game setup